RachWalm/black-jack/README.md

 ![dropdown](document/create-new-app-dropdown.png)

-4. Next the app was named black-jack21 and the Europe region chosen in these feilds
+4. Next the app was named black-jack21 and the Europe region chosen in these fields

 ![name](document/name-and-region.png)

 and the purple 'create' button was pressed.

-5. In the menu navigation bar the settings was selected
+5. In the menu navigation bar the 'settings' was selected

 ![settings](document/settings.png)